yeatse/KingfisherWebP/README.md

 # Description

 KingfisherWebP is an extension of the popular library [Kingfisher](https://github.com/onevcat/Kingfisher), providing an ImageProcessor and CacheSerializer for you to conveniently handle the [WebP format](https://developers.google.com/speed/webp/).
+Animated WebP is also supported!

 The library works seamlessly with `Kingfisher`.
 To display the webp images from network, simply add `WebPProcessor` and `WebPSerializer` to your `KingfisherOptionsInfo`: